uswds/uswds-site/pages/patterns/complex-form/overview.md

         <h3 class="usa-card__heading font-lang-lg pattern-card-heading"><a href="{{ site.baseurl }}/patterns/complex-form/establish-trust/">Understand expectations and <strong>establish trust</strong></a></h3>
       </header>
       <div class="usa-card__body font-lang-sm">
-        <p>Help users understand what's needed to complete a form, how that information will be used, and how we’ll protect their privacy and security.</p>
+        <p>Help users understand what’s needed to complete the form, how the information will be used, and how we’ll protect their privacy and security.</p>
       </div>
     </div>
   </div>